-Malaika Jabali is a frequent contributor to The Guardian and writer/activist whose work has appeared in Essence, Teen Vogue, Vox, The Root, The Intercept, and elsewhere.
-Her writing on race and politics has led to appearances on NPR, BBC Radio, and a sit-down with Oscar-winning director Michael Moore on his Rumble podcast, among others.
+Malaika Jabali is a public policy attorney, writer, and activist whose work has appeared in Essence, Teen Vogue, The New Republic, Vox, The Root, The Intercept, and The Guardian where she is a columnist.
+Her writing on race and politics has led to appearances on NPR, BBC Radio, The Brian Lehrer Show, and a sit-down with Oscar-winning director Michael Moore on his Rumble podcast, among others.

 Prior to law school, she received her M.S. from the Columbia University School of Social Work, studying social welfare policy and social enterprise.
 She won the Benjamin and Agnes Louard Scholarship for her academic achievement and leadership in the school’s African-American community.
 Malaika graduated with a B.A. in English and African-American Studies from Emory University, where she was the co-Editor-in-Chief and co-founder of the Black student magazine, Black Star.